Qumulo/docs/qumulo-alerts-guide/configuring-notifications/default-quota-notifications.md

 ```

 ## To Configure an Inherited-Path Quota
-Use the `./alerts default_quota_add` command and specify the default path and thresholds.
+Run the `./alerts default_quota_add` command and specify the default path and thresholds.
 For example:

 ```bash
 ./alerts default_quota_add \